shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 authors: [dn]
 ---
 Computer vision is a very interesting topic in informatics, with huge field of application.
-It is used in many industries and with customer PCs becoming cheaper and more powerful it also becomes more common in that field.
+It is used in many industries and, with customer PCs becoming cheaper and more powerful, it also becomes more common in that field.
-Chroma keying, face tracking or even face unlocking are techniques, that can even be found on mobile devices.
+Chroma keying, face tracking or even face unlocking are techniques that can be found even on mobile devices.

-In this blog entry I will describe, how we once used computer vision for our integration tests - and why it didn't work out in our case.
+In this blog entry I will describe how we once used computer vision for our integration tests - and why it didn't work out in our case.

 <div class="toc-list" data-depth="3"></div>